RanbirKaur11/terraform-aws-infrastructure/README.md

 This repository contains Terraform configurations for provisioning AWS infrastructure as part of hands-on practice and learning.

-It includes example code and basic documentation for working with Terraform and AWS services using infrastructure-as-code principles.
+It includes example code and basic documentation for working with Terraform and AWS using infrastructure-as-code principles.

 ---